French Office for Research Integrity (Ofis)

 Promoting Research Integrity

-The French Office for Research Integrity advises research institutions by promoting research integrity and disseminate policies, guidelines and other products, available on ist website.
+The French Office for Research Integrity advises research institutions by promoting research integrity and disseminate policies, guidelines and other products, available on its website.

 OFIS contributes also to the promotion of research integrity at a national and international level, by participating to conferences, and by holding its own events.